* This is the Veterinary Version. *

 Sand flies are most numerous in tropical and subtropical regions.
 They are tiny (0.06 to 0.16 inches [1.5 to 4 millimeters] long) and have moth-like, hairy wings.
 Female sand flies have piercing mouthparts and feed on the blood of a variety of warm-blooded animals, including dogs and humans.
 They tend to be active only at night and, in contrast to black flies, are only weak fliers.
 During daylight hours, sand flies seek protection in crevices and caves, in vegetation, and within dark locations, including buildings.
 They breed in dark, humid environments that have a supply of organic matter that serves as food for the maggots.

 Evidence of small bite wounds is the usual sign.
 The flies are rarely found on animals.
-Sand flies are an intermediate host for visceral leishmaniasis, a disease caused by a parasite that infects the cells of capillaries and the spleen and other organs of humans, dogs, cats, and horses (see Disorders Affecting Multiple Body Systems of Dogs: Leishmaniasis (Visceral Leishmaniasis) in Dogs).
+Sand flies are an intermediate host for visceral leishmaniasis, a disease caused by a parasite that infects the cells of capillaries and the spleen and other organs of humans, dogs, cats, and horses.

 Successful sand fly control is not usually possible with ordinary insecticide spraying because the breeding locations are hard to reach.
 Removal of dense vegetation helps control sand flies in outdoor environments.
 Often sand flies are controlled as a side effect of mosquito control programs.